moisesjbc/unity-plugins-test/README.md

 1. Install all the dependencies listed in previous section.

 2. Clone this repository.
-This will create a local directory which we’ll refer to as &lt;local_repository&gt; in the following steps.
+This will create a local directory which we’ll refer to as *LOCAL_REPO_DIR* in the following steps.

  ```
  git clone git@github.com:moisesjbc/unity-plugins-test.git
  ```

-3. Run cmake-gui on the directory &lt;local_repository&gt;/RenderingPlugin.
+3. Run cmake-gui on the directory *LOCAL_REPO_DIR*/RenderingPlugin.

 4. Generate a project for Visual Studio, Xcode, or your preferred build tool.

 5. Close cmake-gui and open the project generated in the previous step.

 6. Build the plugin.
-This should generate a library in the folder &lt;project_dir&gt;/UnityProject/Assets/Plugins
+This should generate a library in the folder *LOCAL_REPO_DIR*/UnityProject/Assets/Plugins

-7. Now run Unity and open the project <project_dir>/UnityProject
+7. Now run Unity and open the project *LOCAL_REPO_DIR*/UnityProject

 8. Press play and enjoy this masterpiece!